-1. The Sheriff may designate qualified individuals as a Field Training Officer ("FTO").

-2. Upon assignment to train an individual "trainee officer," the FTO will receive an incentive increase of \$1.80 per hour in addition to the FTO's normal base hourly rate of pay for each hour the employee performs FTO duties pursuant to such assignment.

-3. The FTO incentive pay applies to all FTOs regardless of the Division they are assigned to.

-4. The Sheriff shall have the sole and full discretion to make an FTO assignment and to remove someone from such assignment.
+- 1. The Sheriff may designate qualified individuals as a Field Training Officer ("FTO"). - 2.
+Upon assignment to train or supervise the training of an individual "trainee officer," the FTO will receive an incentive increase of Two Dollars and Fifty Cents (\$2.50) per hour in addition to the FTO's normal base hourly rate of pay for each hour the employee performs actual FTO duties pursuant to such assignment. - 3.
+The FTO incentive pay applies to all FTOs regardless of the Division they are assigned. - 4.
+The Sheriff shall have the sole and full discretion to make an FTO assignment and to remove someone from such assignment.